 - To ensure that the data to be transferred between LDOs is from the same scan, interlock multiple externals, arrays, structures, and variables.
 This can be done with semaphore flags. - Hardware interrupts can come from the first input in each group of eight on the digital input modules (numbers X.1, X.9, X.17, or X.25) or from the fast input on the encoder/resolver modules.
 The fast inputs for a PiC CPU must be numbered as X.1 for channel one, X.3 for channel two, X.5 for channel three, and X.7 for channel four.
 X represents the slot number for the module.
-The fast inputs for a standalone MMC CPU or MMC for PC CPU must be numbered IFAXU#.1, IFAXU#.2, IFAXU#.3, and IFAXU#.4 where # represents slot number for standalone MMC and ASIU number for MMC for PC.

-• Servo interrupt tasks put the heaviest burden on system resources.
-Always try to conserve system resources by using the appropriate task, i.e., do not use a servo task when a system or hardware task can accomplish the same thing.
+The fast inputs for a standalone MMC CPU or MMC for PC CPU must be numbered IFAXU#.1, IFAXU#.2, IFAXU#.3, and IFAXU#.4 where # represents slot number for standalone MMC and ASIU number for MMC for PC. - Servo interrupt tasks put the heaviest burden on system resources.
+Always try to conserve system resources by using the appropriate task, i.e., do not use a servo task when a system or hardware task can accomplish the same thing. - A servo interrupt task or a hardware interrupt task using a fast input for the interrupt must be enabled after STRTSERV or DSTRTSRV has completed.